 What extra equipment can I rent from Lost Campers? ↓

 Electric heater with extension cord (for campsite with electric hookups)

 Child car seats

 Child booster seats

 Please be aware that even with a prior request, we are unable to guarantee extra gear is in stock at all times; this equipment is rented on a first come first serve basis, however, we do our best to meet requests.* https://www.lostcampersusa.com/lost-campers-usa-equipment/

 What is the longest amount of time that I can rent a van for? ↓

-90 days is the maximum camper van rental length that we offer.
-For rentals over 21 days, we ask that you call our roadside team to have them help you schedule an oil change on the van once it reaches 5,000 miles from the last oil change.
+40 days is the maximum camper van rental length that we offer except for Wanderers which can go on the road for up to 30 days.
+For rentals over 30 days, we may need you to schedule an oil change on the van once it reaches 5,000 miles from the last oil change.
+We include a document with your rental packet regarding this.
 We also ask that you regularly check the fluids under the hood and keep the tires at the correct PSI.
 This assists us in maintaining our vans and keeping them in good condition.
 We do not compensate for mileage or provide alternative transportation for routine vehicle maintenance, however, we will cover the cost of the service.
-Most of the time, a routine oil change and general maintenance will not take more than an hour or two of your time.
+Most of the time, a routine oil change and general maintenance should not take more than an hour or two of your time if scheduled in advance.
 For more information, please email us at firstname.lastname@example.org

 Is there AC / heat at night? ↓